aus10powell/Automated-Health-Responses/README.md

 * **4th Iteration: Improving Relevancy of what Response Retrieval is...well, retrieving**

 ### (Edit as of 11/15/18)
-Some of the analysis on this data has indicated that there may be a high amount of mental problems/emotional issues that people are posting about.
-Given that this is a fairly big topic today.
-I am doing investigation into either emotion or mental subcategories of postings.
-Particularly using something with Plutchik's Wheel of Emotion (HERE)[https://positivepsychologyprogram.com/emotion-wheel/]
+Analysis suggests a high prevalence of mental health topics.
+Investigating emotional subcategories using Plutchik's Wheel of Emotion ([Emotion Wheel](https://positivepsychologyprogram.com/emotion-wheel/)).

 ### Future Work:
+* Addressing challenges in generating responses to queries, exploring word embeddings, and utilizing the Word Movers Algorithm for similarity scoring.
+* Investigating mental health and emotional subcategories in forum postings.
   * One big issue with trying to generated responses to queries is determining which are queries and which are responses.
 Using word embeddings and computing a similarity score using the Word Movers Algorithm, we can get very similar types of phrases to a type of query.
 Example below:
   * Examples of a seed question that could be classified as inquiring about further information:
     * Seed: *"Hey, how's your husband doing now?
 Hope everything is okay."*
     * *"So why are you posting on here then, if you had two 'real' doctors giving you advice?
 What answer are you looking for here? "*
     * *'How long ago did you change your diet, as in when did you have the kidney stones?'*
     * *'How old is your partner?\n\nDo you know her diagnosis (ie why they did her surgery)?',*

-## Acknowledgements